I Finally Quit Coffee, Replaced It With Matcha & Have One Huge Regret

 It didn't give me any problems until my late 20s, when I started experiencing dizzy spells, heart palpitations, and full-on panic attacks for the first time in my life.
 If I forgot to eat even one meal or snack, I’d go into low-blood-sugar mode and get the shakes, which would induce a wave of panic.
 Tunnel vision, tingly limbs, and a terrifying feeling of not being able to trust my body would ensue.
 Sometimes I felt like I was going to pass out.
 Others, I needed to find something to eat immediately and rest.
 But I didn't trace it back to coffee, nor did my doctors.

 I'd had matcha before and wasn't sold—it was too grassy and bitter for my taste.
-But after a fateful trip to Matchaful, the new cafe a few blocks from mindbodygreen HQ, I decided it was time to try a full month of matcha.
+But after a trip to a matcha shop near work, I decided it was time to try a full month of matcha.
 For me, the tipping point was convenience.
 I don't brew coffee at home; I buy it daily, so being able to pick up a matcha was key.
 Also, it was February—the shortest month of the year—I figured I could do it for 28 days.
 And so I did.

 Here are the benefits I experienced when I gave up coffee and replaced it with matcha.